Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!

 A united world, holding hands in perfect solidarity, is the pipe dream of the future.
 For many years, this utopian dream was the express property of the secular world.
 Now, it is quickly becoming the church’s great hope as well.
 Throw out the primacy of any one religion.
 Be sure to be “inclusive,” affirming that all lifestyles have equal moral footing.
 As we are so often told these days, “we’re all in this together!”
 All we need to do is rely on the “experts” and those in charge.
 All we need to do is seek a united world—one that does not recognize religion, gender, sexual orientation, or any of the like.

-It is this very motivation—man’s desire to rule itself—that once gave us the Tower of Babel and a host of horrors throughout the centuries.
+It is this very motivation—man’s desire to rule itself (just like Satan)—that once gave us the Tower of Babel and a host of horrors throughout the centuries.
 Globalism is the goal, plain and simple.

 We need one government, one currency, one religion emerging from the many, one governing set of rules, one fight against climate change, one uniform response to pandemics, and so forth.
 As Pope Francis recently put it, these things represent the “new way” or the “new things of the Spirit” that the “God of surprises” has in store for us.
 This is the way “forward,” we are told.